CORONAVIRUS (COVID-19) PANDEMIC - Court Business Continuity Arrangements

 Covid-19 – Business Delivery

 NICTS continues to move forward towards full business recovery following the initial peak of the Covid-19 pandemic.
-The following provides details of the latest business recovery arrangements developed in conjunction with the Lord Chief Justice, Coroners and Tribunal Presidents, taking into account the NI Executive Recovery Plan and advice from the Public Health Agency.
+The following provides details of the latest business recovery arrangements developed in conjunction with the Lady Chief Justice, Coroners and Tribunal Presidents, taking into account the NI Executive Recovery Plan and advice from the Public Health Agency.

 The Courts and Tribunals are continuing the move from dealing with urgent or agreed matters to proactive case management and business delivery by judges, coroners and tribunal members.
 This is being supported by the opening of additional court venues and a revised court schedule across all business tiers.